karsten-vermeulen-dev/Into-the-deep-blue-C/Exercises/The Date/README.md

 };
 ```

-<b>3.</b> Add a constructor with parameters representing the day, month and year and add some default arguments. <br>
+<b>3.</b> Add a constructor with parameters representing the day, month and year and add some default arguments.

 <b>4.</b> Add a setter function to set the day, month and year to a specific date.
 Make every effort to ascertain the date is formatted correctly.
-For example, days larger than 31 or negative years should not be accepted. <br>
+For example, days larger than 31 or negative years should not be accepted.

 <b>5.</b> Add a member function that checks if the year of a given date is a leap year or not.
 Use the following as a reference for calculating leap years:

 https://www.mathsisfun.com/leap-years.html